SAP Articles

 - Lightweight compared to tier-1 ERPs

-- Strong process manufacturing features
+- Strong process manufacturing capabilities

-- Good localization and multi-entity capabilities
+- Good localization and support for multi-entity setups

 - Role-based access and customizable dashboards